HrideshSingh/LMSproject/README.md

 Repository Link: https://github.com/HrideshSingh/LMSproject

-Important:
+## Important

-Use npm i to install all dependencies
+- Use `npm i to install all dependencies `

-Rename the example.env file to .env
+- Rename the example.env file to .env